-Does your chatbot or intelligent assistant have a personality?
-At nTeligence we are working on ways to combine mathematics with intuition and common sense.
+Does your chatbot or virtual assistant have a personality?
+At nTeligence we are working on ways to combine mathematics with cognitive thought processes.
 The goal is to make our software more human like.
 The human touch will enable our systems to build rapport with people, and act less like robots.
 Today's machine learning algorithms alone are simply not enough to create smart ...Read More

-cognition is an Augmented Intelligence Operating System (AIOS) used to build intelligent assistants, robo advisors, chatbots, and recommendation engines.
+cognition is an Artificial Intelligence Operating System (AIOS) used to build virtual assistants, robo advisors, chatbots, and recommendation engines.
 Systems that can work at the level of a human expert within a speciific domain.
 The heart of the platform is a cognitive computing engine and framework which abstracts the use the core AI components ...Read More

 nTeligence provides a full range of professional services relating to cognitive computing technology.
 This includes performing an initial analysis and assessment of where smart machines can be best utilized within an organization.
 We also architect, design, and build digital workers to client's custom specifications using our cognition platform ...Read More